FlowFuse/flowfuse/docs/api/README.md

 The tokens are passed using the `Authorization` header as a `Bearer` token.

-e.g. the following will get a list of all teams the user who owns the token is a member of
+For example, the following will get a list of the token owner's teams:

 ```
 curl -H "Authorization: Bearer ffpat_d4vZlLhCN8muyFUi6UsquLj47H2aTDkDpvxBUf5Ea-0" http://app.flowforge.com/api/v1/user/teams